iCliniq Logo

 Introduction:

-The term tarsal in Latin means pertaining to the ankle.
+The term tarsal in Latin means about the ankle.
 A narrow passage found between the bones and the soft tissue inside the ankle is called the tarsal tunnel.
 This tunnel is present near the bony bump on the inner side of the ankle.
 Few tendons, blood vessels, and tibial nerves pass through this tunnel to reach the foot.
 Damage to the tibial nerves is rare and is often caused by the entrapment or compression caused inside the tunnel.

 What Is Tarsal Tunnel Syndrome?